Last updated 2 February 2022

 It could also be the bill that breaks encryption.
 Instead of a direct attack on encryption like the LAED Act, EARN IT would give the US states the power to undo end-to-end encryption.
 States could require internet companies to scan messages before they are encrypted or create new ways to access end-to-end encrypted messages without touching the encryption.
 Australia’s Assistance and Access law plays this same semantic game by requiring internet companies to help law enforcement develop malware that can access information after it has been decrypted on your device, thereby technically leaving the encryption intact.

 The most probable end result would be to discourage strong encryption and end-to-end encryption entirely.
-When EARN IT was originally proposed in 2020, the end-to-end messaging service Signal stated they would likely have to move their headquarters outside the US if it passed.
+When EARN IT was originally proposed in 2020, the end-to-end messaging service Signal stated they would likely have to move their headquarters outside the US(new window) if it passed.

 How would EARN IT affect you?